-Broadcasting revenues represent income receivable from all broadcasting and publishing contracts including the Premier League central deals, broadcasting revenue from cup fixtures, internet revenues and programme income.
-Premier League distributions comprise of a fixed element, which is recognised equally over home fixtures played, along with additional revenues that are variable based on final league position.
+Broadcasting revenues represent income receivable from all broadcasting and publishing contracts, including the Premier League central deals, broadcasting revenue from cup fixtures, internet revenues and programme income.
+Premier League distributions comprise of a fixed element, which is recognised equally over home fixtures played, along with additional revenue that is variable based on final league position.